Early Adirondack Autumn:

 Photograph the lake country and learn processing techniques to take your vision to its ultimate expression.

-The central Adirondack lake country around Long Lake hosts numerous lakes and ponds.
+The Adirondack lake country around Tupper and Long Lakes hosts numerous lakes and ponds.
 And we’ll be visiting at our favorite time of year to photograph them.
 As the season transitions to early autumn, fog rises from the waters most mornings, suffusing the oncoming autumn colors to soft pastels.
-The area also offers some of the finest forest, river, stream and waterfall photography in the Park, especially along the Raquette River, which alternates between wild whitewater and tranquil stretches that reflect the fall colors.
+The area also offers some of the finest forest, river, stream and waterfall photography in the Park, especially along the Bog and Raquette Rivers, which alternate between whitewater and tranquil stretches that reflect the fall colors.

 Amongst this backdrop, we will spend several days examining techniques to refine our art of seeing and effectively present our vision through creative processing.
 Image processing is an art form in itself.
 Learning to process well can take your artistic expression to new levels.
 If you’ve been looking to create a solid foundation for your image processing, this second annual workshop emphasizing the artistic process from capture to optimization is it!